thaisrozas/git-github-guide/README.md

-# 7 Days of Code
+# Manual de Git e GitHub
-Repository dedicated to my personal projects in 7 Days of Code challenges.
+Repository dedicated to my personal projects about Git and GitHub.